sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Compilers, Linkers etc. are some of the Programming Runtime tools.

-b) Compilers, Linkers etc. are some of the Programming Runtime tools.

-c) Terminal is used to start a program, mostly created by someone.

-d) Compilers, Linkers etc. are some of the Programming Runtime tools.
+Compilers, Linkers etc. are some of the Programming Runtime tools.

 ---
 ---